JoshDavid/EasyGUI/README.md

 		 - Page size.
 This is a 2 item integer vector of Y and X values, respectively.
 	-	Title
 		 - Page title.
+	- 	Theme
+		 - A reference to a Theme in the 'Themes' namespace.
+Your page will follow the theme styles
 	-	BtnCaption
 		- Submit button caption.
 Defaults to 'OK'
 	-	BtnPosn